 A Fascinating Blend of Mathematics and Strategy

-A Magic Square is a grid of distinct numbers arranged in such a way that the sum of the numbers in each row, each column, and both main diagonals are equal.
+A Magic Square is a grid of distinct numbers arranged such that the sum of the numbers in each row, each column, and both main diagonals are equal.
 This sum is known as the magic constant.

 For example, here is a classic 3x3 magic square: